pandeyanujk/blockchain-x-ai/README.md

 ## Blockchains for data

 - [Ocean Protocol](https://oceanprotocol.com/) - Ocean Protocol is a decentralized data exchange protocol that lets people share and monetize data while guaranteeing control, auditability, transparency and compliance to all actors involved.
 Its network handles storing of the metadata (i.e. who owns what), links to the data itself, and more.
+- [Mission Control](https://usemissioncontrol.com/) - Mission Control unifies AI artifact management, Governance audits, and stakeholder education in a secure cloud environment.
+For teams of exploratory maturity; Mission Control is a turn-key environment for improving education, buy-in, and stronger Responsible AI culture.

 ## Blockchains for computation